 For beginners, properly holding the kayak paddle can make all of the difference in their paddling adventure.
 Using the wrong grip can make you tired quickly and leave you with sore muscles.
 No matter what type of paddling you do, picking the right paddle and using it properly is the first step to having fun on the water.

-In this post, we’re going to walk you through our how to hold a kayak paddle correctly guide for beginners.
+In this post, we’re going to walk you through our how to hold a kayak paddle correctly guide for beginners so that you can paddle for longer and not ache as much the following day.
 Let’s get started.

 Types of Kayak Paddle

 Before we get to exactly how to hold your paddle, it’s worth mentioning that there are lots of different types of paddles used for kayaking.
 Kayak paddles have a blade on each side of a central shaft.
 Some beginner or rental paddles are flat and completely symmetrical, but most paddles use blades that have a cupped shape.
 Most paddles break apart into two pieces, but some are one solid piece.
 Paddles can be made from aluminum, plastic, fiberglass, carbon fiber, or a combination of materials.
 In general, the best kayak paddles are the lightest ones you can afford.
 A nice, lightweight paddle is the single best investment you can make towards enjoying your kayaking adventures more.